mofunsky/soundtouch-android/README.md

 An Android wrapper for the the SoundTouch Audio Processing Library by Olli Parviainen 2001-2012, distributed under the LGPL license.

+Currently in alpha, use at your own risk.

 Currently capable of time-stretching and pitch shifting.

 Please see issues for a list of known limitations.